hunter-teacher-cert/cohort-3-summer-work-Kmaschm/methods/09_collab.md

-# Assignment: Write instructions for Kate the Robot
+# Assignment: Write instructions for [Teacher Name] the Robot

 ## Overview
 Students draw a design of their choosing using a set of specified shapes, then write instructions on how to recreate their image.
 Instructions are then explicitly followed, illustrating need for explicit instruction.